Scientific Research Red Light Therapy

 https://pubmed.ncbi.nlm.nih.gov/27935737/

-• Population: BMI 30–40 adults.
+• Population: Adults with BMI between 30–40.

-• Intervention: 635–680 nm LLLT (multiple sessions).
+• Intervention: 635–680 nm LLLT with multiple treatment sessions.

-• Main findings:
+• Key findings:

-• Significant reductions in waist circumference
+• Significant reduction in waist size

-• Type: Controlled clinical trial.
+• Study type: Controlled clinical trial.

 4. Magalhães FC, et al. PBM in insulin resistance & metabolic outcomes (2022 review)